 Yes, advanced placement offerings include honors and advanced placement classes in math, science, foreign language, government/economics, English and the arts.
 Also, Dual Credit English, Trigonometry, Pre-Calculus, and College Algebra are offered through South Plains College.

 Does TCS have a remediation program?

 Available to those students needing extra assistance in the early years are the following:

-Speech Therapy - On site speech therapy is provided for additional fee.
+Speech Therapy - On-site speech therapy is provided for an additional fee.

 Content Mastery (Inclusion) - Students remain in the classroom, and a qualified educator provides individualized instruction according to need.

 Our academic year is based on two semesters, with two quarters each.

 In the Middle School and High School (6th-12th grade), we utilize a block schedule with 80-minute classes that meet every other day for each subject.
 There is a 30-minute study hall daily for middle school and high school students.
 Each week alternates between, what we call, Red and Navy days.
 Students with English on a "Red" day, for example, will meet three times one week and two the next (i.e., Monday, Wednesday and Friday one week and Tuesday and Thursday, the next).

 How do you divide your campuses and grades?

 TCS offers Pre-K - 5th grade at the Elementary School campus at 7002 Canton Avenue, Lubbock, Texas.